AndreLion/html5-localstorage-manager/README.md

 > Chrome Extension

-# Realtime JSON-Friendly LocalStorage Manager
+# Realtime JSON-Friendly Web Storage Manager

 *Formerly known as: HTML5 LocalStorage Manager*

-A chrome extension that focuses on creating / retrieving / editing / deleting local / session storage.
+A chrome extension that focuses on creating / retrieving / editing / deleting local / session storage and cookie.
 Helps to accelerate web development if you relay on localStorage heavily.

 ## Highlight Features